Pediatric ENT

 Diagnostic

-- Our pediatric ENT and allergy specialists in Philadelphia perform pulmonary function tests to confirm asthma.
+- Our pediatric allergy specialists perform pulmonary function tests to confirm asthma.

 - Identifying triggers like allergens or irritants is essential for management.